December 1, 2015

 VSU Wins Best in Show, Other Awards at South Georgia College Art Invitational

 Entries were accepted in six categories — sculpture, ceramics, printmaking/graphic design, drawing, painting, and photography.
-VSU had a total of 30 works, five in each category, accepted into the 2014 South Georgia College Art Invitational.
+VSU had a total of 30 works, five in each category, accepted into this year’s South Georgia College Art Invitational.

-In addition to Redfearn’s Best in Show and Second Place Photography awards, VSU won the following:
+In addition to Steele’s Best in Show award, VSU won the following:

 On the Web:

 Valdosta State University’s 2013-2019 Strategic Plan represents a renewal of energy and commitment to the foundational principles for comprehensive institutions.